 There are certainly third-party tracking solutions that you can try as well.
 In most cases, they’ll use a similar approach to hook into your platforms to isolate where your conversions are coming from.

-The Problem with How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+The Problem with The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 Let’s use my results as an example here.
 It’s certainly good that I was able to uncover 31 more conversions from this approach.
 But, this is troubling, too.